fraser-lab/fraser-lab.github.io/research/index.md

 <div class="row">

-We have a number of ongoing collaborations with leading researchers around the globe including, but not limited to the following:
+We have a number of ongoing collaborations with leading researchers around the globe including, but not limited, to the following:

 <style>
 table {